• Skip to primary navigation

 It’s a wonderful on-the-go meal, because it’s almost instantaneous to make.
 Put it in a sandwich, wrap, or pile it on top of crackers.

-Vegan bagel sandwich with hummus
+Bagel sandwich with hummus

-Only a toaster is required for this foolproof vegan bagel sandwich.
 (And if you’re really in a pinch, you could leave the bagel untoasted, or use sandwich bread instead!)

 It comes together with a slathering of hummus, cucumbers, onions, and bell peppers.